How Addictive Is Cocaine?

 Signs of Cocaine Addiction

 If you suspect that you or someone you love may be struggling with cocaine addiction, watch for some of the common signs of physical or psychological dependence.
 Some of these symptoms are universal to nearly all addictions: people will isolate themselves from family or friends, lose weight dramatically, or change their habits in a drastic way.
-Other signs are more specific to cocaine abuse, such as:
+Other signs of coke use are more specific to cocaine abuse, such as:

 - Increased agitation